liu-qilong/liu-qilong.github.io/contents/blog/2022-convert-latex-to-word.md

 ## Default template styles

-For [[Obsidian#Obsidian 导出 Word 文档]], to specify the styles^[Compared with the template for converting reports, the numbering of headings and the indents of text are canceled.], I followed the instruction of the web pages below:
+To specify the styles^[1], I followed the instruction of the web pages below:
 - According to [Unable to create a custom reference.docx using pandoc - Stackoverflow](https://stackoverflow.com/questions/58642039/unable-to-create-a-custom-reference-docx-using-pandoc), the personal-specified template file `reference.docx` should be revised based on a pandoc default output file.
 - According to `--data-dir=DIRECTORY` entry of [Manual - Pandoc](https://pandoc.org/MANUAL.html), placing the `reference.docx` to `$HOME/.local/share/pandoc` then the template shall overwrite the default settings.

+[^1]: Compared with the template for converting reports, the numbering of headings and the indents of text are canceled.

 ## Dealing with Inconsistency